 Apple and Microsoft OS were not friendly enough to synchronize iCloud calendars on Windows Operating system.
-Apple hesitates to break their echo system and limited real-time synchronization and other features in between MAC and iOS devices.
+Apple hesitates to break its echo system and limited real-time synchronization and other features in between MAC and iOS devices.

 Windows 10 made a dramatic change in desktop Calendar Application.
 The best of them that I can say, Windows 10 calendar app can sync and display multiple iCloud calendars in a single window.
-This new baked Windows Calendar app is giving a nice UI experience like a MAC Calendar with iCloud Calendars.
+This new baked Windows Calendar app is giving an excellent UI experience like a MAC Calendar with iCloud Calendars.
 If you want to sync a Google calendar instead of iCloud calendar, please see our solution to Setup Google Calendar in New Windows 10 Calendar and Mail App

-Setup iCloud on Windows Calendar
+Set up iCloud on Windows Calendar

 Add iCloud on Windows

 To add iCloud calendar follow Windows Calendar > Settings > Manage Accounts > Add account > Choose an account > iCloud.